LispCookbook/cl-cookbook/strings.md

 "The Marx brothers are: Groucho Harpo Chico Zeppo Karl."
 ~~~

-FORMAT can do a lot more processing but it has a relatively arcane syntax.
+`format` can do a lot more processing but it has a relatively arcane syntax.
 After
 this last example, you can find the details in the CLHS section about formatted
 output.